 - Write Lenten devotionals in your weekly bulletin or newsletter.

 - Plan all your Sunday worship services to have a Lenten focus.
-Perhaps choose a song that will tie the time together each week, such as Lead Me to the Cross.
+Perhaps choose a song that will tie the time together each week (see these songs).

 - Plan special Holy Week services (see additional posts in the Lent Category)